Adelson1606/React-Bank/README.md

+One of the first my MERN projects.
 The app allows users to track their expenses and view all their expenses by category.
-Although the design wasn't the core goal of this project, i added some basic pie charts, and made it fit for mobile view as well as web.
+Although the design wasn't the core goal of this project, As extension I added some basic pie charts

 ## Running the project

 In the project directory, you can run: